UPDATED OCTOBER 2025

 1-year old | Henderson, Nevada

-Jeremiah Eskew-Shahan, 1-year old, was killed by his grandmother's dog after celebrating his first birthday.
-Following a long day of opening presents, Elizabeth Keller set the toddler down in the living room.
-Jeremiah crawled over to the family dog, a large mastiff-Rhodesian ridgeback mix and grabbed the dog's fur to pull himself up, as he had done many times in the past.
-This time, the dog clamped its jaws around the boy's head and shook him.
-The grandmother tried to free the boy from the dog's jaws, but could not.
-The attack continued for about 30 more seconds until the boy's father managed to free him.
+Jeremiah Eskew-Shahan, 1-year old, was killed by a dog while celebrating his first birthday.
+The attack occurred in the 1600 block of Navarre Lane shortly before 10:00 pm, Henderson police said.
+After a long day of opening presents, Jeremiah crawled over to his grandmother's dog, a mastiff-Rhodesian ridgeback mix, and grabbed the dog's fur to pull himself up, as he had done before.
+This time, the dog clamped its jaws around the boy's head and shook him, breaking his neck.
+The grandmother tried to free the boy from the dog's jaws.
+The attack continued for 30 more seconds until the boy's father managed to free him.
 Jeremiah did not survive his injuries.
-His father, Chris Shahan, was stunned by the dog's actions and told the media, "They played with each other all the time ... they kissed each other ... they slept together."
-The grandmother signed the dog over to city officials to be euthanized then claimed she did so under duress, setting off a nearly 2-year legal battle to spare the fatally attacking dog's life.
-In the end, the dog, named Onion, was shipped to an undisclosed out-of-state "sanctuary." [source citations]
+His father, Chris Shahan, was stunned by the dog's actions.
+"They played with each other all the time ... they kissed each other ... they slept together," he said.
+The grandmother signed the dog over to city officials to be euthanized then claimed she did so under duress, setting off a nearly 2-year legal battle to spare the dog's life.
+In the end, the dog, "Onion," was shipped to an undisclosed out-of-state sanctuary. [source citations]

 Date of death: April 28, 2012 Chained: No